Table of Contents

 A standby letter of credit (also known as an SLOC or SBLC) is a legal document, typically used in international trade, that acts as a safety net for a deal.
-It communicates that a bank will guarantee payment if, for example, their customer fails to send funds to a seller for goods or services provided.
+It communicates that a bank will guarantee payment if, for example, its customer fails to send funds to a seller for goods or services provided.

 What Is a Standby Letter of Credit?

 However, the conditions can be very specific, and failure to meet them can result in the seller not being compensated.
-For example, issues with shipping or with the product itself could result in denial of payment.
+For example, issues with shipping or with the product itself could result in the denial of payment.

 An SBLC acts as a safety net or insurance policy for the seller.
 If all goes well with the transaction, they won’t have to make use of it.
 Only if there are issues with the sale will the SBLC be needed, but that bank guarantee adds a level of confidence.